 Sustainability for competitive advantage

 The Centre for Low Carbon Futures is a collaborative membership organisation that focuses on sustainability for competitive advantage, led by our Chief Executive Jon Price.

-Our activities principally support the world class research from our universities by acting as an enabler.
-To achieve that we work closely with governments, industry and universities around the world, firstly by providing the evidence base to both inform policy formation and by reducing some of the uncertainties of public and private investments and secondly by convening a consortium of academia, industry and governments to deliver technology transfer through a variety of vehicles including demonstrators, innovation centres and knowledge transfer and capacity building activities.
+To date we have developed relationships with governments, industry and universities in the UK, Asia, India, Indonesia and Latin America, providing the evidence base to inform policy formation and to reduce some of the uncertainties associated with public and private investments.
+We have also supported the development of a number of global projects to deliver technology and knowledge transfer through a variety of vehicles including technology demonstrators, innovation centres and capacity building activities.